jacopotagliabue/foundation-models-for-dbt-entity-matching/README.md

 _Note: by running this project you may incur in API costs - be careful!_

-_Note #2: this is a WIP - I will probably do a small write-up with some more explanations, but for now here's the minimal code with instructions on how to run it._
+_Note #2: this is a one-day project - there's the minimal code with instructions on how to run it, but everything can be improved!
+A write-up of the experience can be found [here](https://towardsdatascience.com/is-this-you-entity-matching-in-the-modern-data-stack-with-large-language-models-19a730373b26)._

 ### BONUS for non-NLP people: Why does it work _at all_?